 Designing a Scalable System That Bridges Strategy and Store Execution

-The Old Navy Style Guide is a digital, internal toolkit used by all divisions under the Old Navy brand.
-It aligns cross-functional teams on seasonal visual merchandising strategy, product data, and brand guidelines, ensuring consistent, on-brand execution across every store location worldwide.
+The Style Guide is a digital, internal toolkit used by all divisions under the Gap Inc brand.
+It aligns cross-functional teams on seasonal visual merchandising strategy, product data, and brand guidelines to ensure consistent, on-brand execution across every store location.

 Why This Project Exists

 As Old Navy transitioned from printed to fully digital Style Guides, stores began receiving large volumes of new merchandise without timely corporate direction.
-Without clear guidance, products often sat in stockrooms instead of reaching the sales floor, resulting in missed sales opportunities and inconsistent customer experiences.
+Without clear guidance, products sat in stockrooms instead of reaching the sales floor, creating missed sales opportunities and inconsistent customer experiences.

-At the same time, the corporate Visual Communications Design team faced increasing demand to produce fast, scalable digital Style Guides with limited resources.
+At the same time, the Visual Communications Design team faced growing demand to produce fast, scalable Style Guides with limited resources.

-Before diving into the Style Guide framework, it’s critical to understand the full product journey, from initial concept to store execution and where breakdowns occur.
-Think of this as the spine.
+Before diving into the Style Guide framework, we must understand the full product journey, from initial concept to store execution and where breakdowns occur.
+This the spine.

 The Ecosystem